-Achieving reductions over short timeframes
+5.5.3 Achieving reductions over short timeframes

 The science clearly demonstrates that we need to make deep and immediate emissions reductions before 2030.
-However, achieving substantial reductions over one or two years can be challenging, given that some projects (such as fleet transition or boiler replacements) are often multi-year by nature.
+However, achieving substantial reductions over a few years can be challenging, given that some projects (such as fleet transition or boiler replacements) are often multi-year by nature.

-The 2025 target ensures that CNGP organisations are taking urgent action, and helps you focus on reducing your own organisation's gross emissions as much as possible before the CNGP offsetting requirement comes into effect.
-The 2030 target provides the focus for reducing your own organisation's gross emissions on a slightly longer timeframe, to align with a 1.5°C pathway.
+The 2025 target ensures that CNGP organisations are taking urgent action.
+The 2030 target provides the focus for reducing your organisation's gross emissions on a slightly longer timeframe, to align with a 1.5°C pathway.
 For both these targets and your associated reduction plan, you will need to explain the context of your organisation's unique emissions profile, reduction potential and set of circumstances.